ang-zeyu/infisearch/docs/src/search_configuration.md

 }
 ```

-**`inputId`**
+**`input`**

 This option tells morsels which input element to use for the **dropdown version** of its search ui.
+It can be specified as a `string` (the id of the input element), or, directly as the `HTMLInputElement` to use.

-If this is unspecified, the `show / hide` APIs below must be used to bring up the **fullscreen UI**.
+If this is unspecified, the `show / hide` APIs below should be used to bring up the **fullscreen UI**.

 **`enablePortal = 'auto'`**

-This parameter tells morsels whether to use the fullscreen search UI for mobile devices when the original `<input>` specified by `inputId` is focused.
+This parameter specifies whether to use the fullscreen search UI for mobile devices when the original `<input>` specified by `input` is focused.

 The default value of `'auto'` configures this according to mobile device detection (`true` if it is a mobile device), and also adds a simple window resize handler to automatically hide the corresponding UI if the window is resized.

 You can set this to `true` / `false` to always prefer the fullscreen or dropdown version instead when the original `<input>` is focused.

-If `inputId` is unspecified, this option will not do anything.
+If no `input` is specified, this option will not do anything.

 **`portalTo = document.getElementsByTagName('body')[0]`**